Richard Hunt (sculptor): Middle period (1976–2000)

 Walter O. Evans commissioned Hunt to create Model for a Middle Passage Monument to commemorate the Atlantic slave trade.
 The “middle passage” was the segment of the Atlantic slave trade that brought newly enslaved Africans to the Americas.
 The bronze tabletop sculptural model alludes to a large ship-like structure that would serve as a public work commemorating the slave passage from Africa, and is inspired by the 1962 poem “Middle Passage” by Robert Hayden.

-Toward a New City is emblematic of Hunt’s belief that artists can create new realities that are more free and just.
-The circular stainless steel base spirals upwards into two reaching forms as a gesture of aspiration.
-“My art is about art–embracing a vision of the future that is unlike past futures.”
+Toward a New City reflects Richard Hunt's perspective that art can represent more equitable concepts of society.
+The circular stainless steel base spirals upwards into two vertical forms intended to symbolize aspiration.
+Hunt stated that his work focuses on art itself while exploring alternative visions of the future.

 In 1995, Hunt completed Steelaway as a tribute to his mother, Etoria Inez Henderson Hunt.
 The title comes from the African-American spiritual “Steal Away to Jesus,” which refers to the intimate parent-child bond.

-Created over the course of five years (1991-1996), Hunt’s Flintlock Fantasy or The Promise of Force is a massive 7-foot-tall and 700-pound abstract sculpture with an ominous, foreboding form that calls to mind weapons of war and mass destruction.
-The impetus behind the work’s creation was the start of the Persian War on January 16, 1991.
-Notable for being Hunt’s most potent statement against war and violence, he stated, “Abstract art can communicate beauty as well as a message.
-Look at Picasso’s strong statement against war with Guernica.”
+Hunt's Flintlock Fantasy or The Promise of Force is a massive 7-foot-tall and 700-pound abstract sculpture with an ominous, foreboding form that calls to mind weapons of war and mass destruction.
+The impetus behind the work's creation was the start of the Persian War on January 16, 1991.

 Growing Forward’s upward-reaching bronze extensions suggest the hybridization of biological growth and civil rights and social progress.
 In a review of Growing Forward on display at the 1997 Studio Museum in Harlem exhibition of the same name, Sculpture magazine indicated the sculpture “cantilevers off a cliff-like outcropping of shiny bronze, sending muscular arabesques and spiky strands floating over the viewer’s head.”